 Local travel is just as thrilling as international travel.
 This year has been an eye opener to the fact that South Africa has so much more to offer than the popular holiday destinations that I repeatedly visit.
 My friend, Tshepi, and I came across Coffee Bay in our search for a South African gem that we had not visited before.
-After doing a quick Google search, we were sold and made arrangements to travel there for the long weekend at the end of April (Use those public holidays as travel opportunities!).
+After doing a quick Google search, we were sold and made arrangements to travel there for the long weekend at the end of April.

-*Blog post coming soon with some tips for planning your trip to Coffee Bay.
+*I wrote a separate blog post for tips for planning your trip to Coffee Bay.

 WHITE CLAY RESORT